-When people in Lucas County, Ohio, suffer injuries or a devastating loss due to another’s negligence, the Toledo personal injury lawyers at KNR can help.
+When people in Lucas County, Ohio, suffer injuries or a devastating loss due to another’s negligence, the Toledo personal injury attorneys at KNR can help.
 Let our personal injury attorneys advise you about your rights, help you with the insurance process or lawsuit, and help recover the maximum compensation possible for everything you endured.

 At KNR, we’re dedicated to helping Toledo injury victims move on after an accident– physically and financially.
 Our Toledo injury attorneys offer 100% free consultations, charge nothing up front, and will tell you what to expect from a personal injury claim or lawsuit in Toledo, Ohio.

 How KNR Helps